Knowing how the PCV valve actually works, is the first step in diagnosing a bad or failing one.

 - With the engine at idle, remove the cap from the oil filler on the valve cover.
 Then place a thin piece of cardboard over the opening.

-Consequently, Sometimes, bad PCV valve symptoms come under the disguise of a bad sensor.
-Hence, That’s why it’s important to check the PCV valve and related components regularly.
+Sometimes, bad PCV valve symptoms, come under the disguise, of a bad sensor.
+Hence, that’s why it’s important, to check the PCV valve and related components regularly.

-In conclusion, Most PCV valves and related components are inexpensive and will save you money in costly repairs; if you replace them at the suggested interval.
+Finally, most PCV valves and related components, are inexpensive and will save you money in costly repairs; if you replace them at the suggested interval.